Arksine/katapult/README.md

                         Can device uuid
   -q, --query           Query Bootloader Device IDs -v, --verbose         Enable verbose responses
+  -r, --request-bootloader
+                        Requests the bootloader and exits (CAN only)
 ```

 The `interface` option defaults to `can0` if omitted.
 The `firmware` option
 defaults to `~/klipper/out/klipper.bin`.
 The `uuid` must be specified unless
 the user is running a query with `-q`.

+When the `-r` option is supplied in addition to `-u` (and optionally `-i`)
+the script will request that the node enter the bootloader.
+The script will
+then immediately exit, no attempt will be made to upload a new binary over the
+canbus.
+This is particularly useful for Klipper devices running "USB to CAN
+bridge mode".
+These devices upload firmware using DFU and/or CanBoot-USB.
+This
+option allows the user to enter the bootloader without physical access to the
+board, then use the appropriate tool (`dfu-util` or `flash_can.py -d`) to
+upload the new binary.

 ## CanBoot Deployer